UUMageeCoding/2d-game-Shanester555/Assets/_Game/Documents/Notes on possible additions.markdown

       2. track player
       3. create object moving towards player
       4. set speed, zero gravity, kill player tag, destroyed on any collision
+8. antenna upgrade
+   1. add an antenna to the head which flashes when a collectable is nearby